-The beginning of this thread explores how lace may be interpreted from hand knitting pattern and charts, when hand techniques might be used to make the transfers and create the fabrics on the knitting machine.
-Going from charts to punchcards will be addresses in later posts.
+The beginning of this thread explores how lace may be interpreted from hand knitting patterns and charts, and when hand techniques might be used to make the transfers and create the fabrics on the knitting machine.
+Going from charts to punchcards will be addressed in later posts.

 There are software programs that will now produce symbol charts for text, and vice versa.
 To start with it, it may be easier to begin with an existing simple chart to explore the process.
 As with other fabrics, sorting out the correct repeat remains important.

 O generally represents the eyelet created by transferring the selected stitch onto the adjacent needle, in hand-knitting, it would be a yarn over and creates an increase